The Complete Guide to Madmaheshwar Trek

 Spend as much time as you wish keeping in mind the long journey ahead taking the same route back to Ransi, the base village.
 You need at least 6 hours to reach the base.

-➤ Best Time to do Madmaheshwar Trek
+➤ Best Time to Visit Madmaheshwar

 The best time to do the Madmaheshwar trek is in the post-monsoon season (September – October) and in spring and summer seasons (March – June).

 Although this trek can be done in the monsoon season, we wouldn’t recommend it — mainly due to the clouds that cover the main highlight of the trek — The view of Mt Chaukhamba from Buda Madmaheshwar.

 Trekking to Madmaheshwar in winters is highly not recommended because the trail from Lower Bantoli to Madhyamaheshwar temple, and further to Buda Madmaheshwar might receive a lot of snowfall as it climbs higher.

 If the trail gets blocked due to snow, a new trail has to be cut using an ice-axe.
 You will not be able to trek further if you don’t have a technical guide or a person with mountaineering knowledge in your team who can make the trail for you.